Billionaire Profile

 Early Life and Education

-Bulat Zhamituly Utemuratov was born on November 13, 1957, in the Kazakh SSR.
-He graduated from the Faculty of Economics of the Almaty Institute of National Economy in 1981.
-His father worked in the judiciary, and his mother was an accountant.
+Bulat Zhamituly Utemuratov was born on November 13, 1957, in the Kazakh SSR, USSR.
+His father was a prosecutor and his mother worked as an accountant.
+Utemuratov graduated from the Faculty of Economics of the Almaty Institute of National Economy in 1981.

 Rise to Success

-After Kazakhstan gained independence in 1991, Utemuratov was selected by President Nursultan Nazarbayev to seek economic opportunities for the country.
-He played a crucial role in brokering Kazakhstan's first line of credit with Bank Creditanstalt.
-In 1995, he co-founded the Almaty Trade and Finance (ATF) Bank and became its controlling shareholder by 2007.
-In 2007, Utemuratov sold ATF Bank to UniCredit Group for $2.3 billion, which was the largest transaction in the banking sector of the Central Independent States at the time.
+Utemuratov's career began in the 1980s.
+After Kazakhstan gained independence in 1991, he was selected by President Nursultan Nazarbayev to seek economic opportunities.
+He helped broker Kazakhstan's first line of credit with Bank Creditanstalt.
+In 1995, Utemuratov founded the Almaty Trade and Finance (ATF) Bank, becoming its controlling shareholder by 2007.
+He later sold ATF Bank to UniCredit Group for $2.2 billion in 2007.
+Utemuratov also served as the ambassador to Switzerland from 1996 to 1999 and held various government positions, including advising the President on economic affairs.

 Key Business Strategies